El Cortez (San Diego): Intellectual property

 In order to protect the name and image of El Cortez, the El Cortez Owners Association obtained the federal trademark rights to the El Cortez name and image from the United States Patent and Trademark Office under registration number 3422531.
 The trademark was cancelled in 2018.
 They also obtained the same state protection from the Secretary of State of California under registration number 64167.

 Impact

-Guests who have visited the hotel include U.S. Presidents Dwight D. Eisenhower, Lyndon B. Johnson, and Gerald Ford, and singers Bing Crosby, Elvis Presley, and Roy Rogers, actress Jane Wyatt and bandleader Skitch Henderson.
-The hotel was featured in the 1963 film A Ticklish Affair.
+Guests who have visited the hotel include U.S. Presidents Dwight D. Eisenhower, Lyndon B. Johnson, and Gerald Ford, and singers Bing Crosby, Elvis Presley, and Roy Rogers, actress Jane Wyatt, bandleader Skitch Henderson, and comedian Groucho Marx The hotel was featured in the 1963 film A Ticklish Affair.

 On July 25, 1990, the City of San Diego's Historic Site Board declared the building to be "historic", thus preventing its demolition.
 As a result of the designation, the building's interior was refurbished for modern apartments.
 El Cortez Hotel was eventually added to the National Register of Historic Places on January 17, 2002, for its impact on architecture and engineering.